 Δ

-Healthcare workers have to process a massive amount of data from multiple sources in every case they work on.
-This includes patients’ electronic healthcare records, medical images, screening results, and various administrative data.
-Furthermore, based on this information they often have to make informed decisions as fast as possible.
+Healthcare workers must process a massive amount of data from multiple sources in every case they work on.
+This includes patients’ electronic health records, medical images, screening results, and various administrative data.
+Furthermore, based on this information, they often need to make informed decisions as fast as possible.

-According to the survey conducted by the Society of Actuaries, 89% of healthcare providers either already use the predictive modeling methods or are planning to implement them in the future.
+According to statistics from Precedence Research, in 2023, the predictive analytics market amounted to $14.43 billion, and by 2032, it will reach an approximate amount of $98.54 billion with an average annual growth rate of 23.8%.
 So, let’s take a closer look at the importance of predictive analytics in healthcare and some of the most innovative use cases for it right now.

-Before we describe its benefits, let’s first answer the question: what is predictive analytics in healthcare?
+Let’s first answer the question: what is predictive analytics in healthcare?
 Predictive analytics is a branch of advanced analytics aimed at making a prognosis of future events based on the available data.
-These forecasts can then be used to make critical decisions, identify conditions early on, and avoid the risk of complications.
+These forecasts can then be used to make critical decisions, identify patients’ conditions early on, and avoid the risk of complications.

-As a part of the use of predictive analytics in healthcare, data mining can be described as a set of methods that help to gather relevant medical data into databases, transform it and pre-process for later modeling, analysis, and prediction formulation.
+As a part of the use of predictive analytics in healthcare, data mining can be described as a set of methods that help gather relevant medical data into databases, transform it, and pre-process it for later modeling, analysis, and prediction formulation.

 An important thing to mention is that, according to HIPAA, any data related to the patient needs to be handled with extreme care and should be protected.
 That’s why data mining needs to be used with an established EHR system that provides sufficient levels of privacy and security of information.

 Data modeling is a predictive analytics tool that employs statistical methods to analyze historical data.
-As a result, it helps to create a detailed model of how the same data evolves over time, allowing to predict future events.
+As a result, it helps healthcare providers create a detailed model of how the same data evolves over time, allowing them to predict future events.

 Artificial Intelligence is a field of computer science that can be effectively described as a combination of complex machine learning algorithms with data processing methods.
 At its core, its purpose is to replicate intelligent human behavior.